 “What’s your height?”

-“1,” the college student writes, after pausing.
-He’s not a 1—the man who does the penetrating in a relationship—but Dreamer doesn’t have to know that.
+“Top,” the college student writes.
+He’s not a top—but Dreamer doesn’t have to know that.
 The college senior might not even meet Dreamer; it all depends on how the conversation goes.
 Dreamer’s profile picture is attractive, though: it shows a young man, approximately college age, with light skin and mid-length hair that sweeps to one side…Yes, he might do, the college senior thinks, and when Dreamer asks if he wants to meet up tonight at a bathhouse, the college senior types, “Yes.”

 There are two bathhouses in Guangzhou.
 Both are downtown, but the cheaper, more popular one is two blocks from People’s Park.
 It’s nine p.m. and some of the Tongzhi from the park are here; you recognize the man with the bangs and also 419, the fraud.
 A new member of the Tongzhi community, the man with the bangs yearns for physical contact, for love.
 Here he is, squinting through steam to look at the naked bodies of forbidden men.
 They lounge around on raised mats, sweating languorously while their eyes flicker and roam.
 There are cushioned benches and pools of bubbling water.
 In the back are the dark rooms, the places reserved for the men who want to penetrate or be penetrated.
 You can hear them: the moans, the shudders, even the drip-drop of sweat falling from nose to floor.
 As the man with the bangs walks from one person to the next, 419 follows closely behind him.
 He feels the steam on his skin, the damp fabric of the towel around his waist.
 He smells the bathwater, the herbs, the stench of love-making like piss and shit and blood.
 His heart beats rapidly, and when the man with the bangs feels 419’s hands like laborers’ hands wrap around his arm, when he falls and is dragged, too shocked to scream, into a room of darkness, he doesn’t—can’t—resist.